 And writing is probably what you should do.

 Another great source for blog post ideas are the affiliate programs and partners that you promote.

 If you find people asking questions in Facebook groups or even in the FAQ section on the affiliate site about the affiliate products – then why not answer them in a post on your blog?

 Common places to find content ideas for your blog are:

 - your own old content,

 - popular articles in your niche,

-- Google Adwords Keyword Planner Tool
+- Google Adwords Keyword Planner Tool, and

 - your affiliate partners.